predisw/skRate/README.md

 # skRate
-for SkylineRate project
+for SkylineRate project,start from 2015-09-09
-test the github
-good,switch to next line